Glistix/book/src/getting-started/basic-usage.md

 # Basic Usage

+Before you start, note that you can **give Glistix a try in your browser** without installing anything!
+You can try it out in the playground at [https://glistix.github.io/playground](https://glistix.github.io/playground).
+Read the [book page about the playground](../using-compiler/online-playground.md) for more information.

-After [installing the Glistix compiler,](./installation.md) here's how you can start working on a new Glistix project straight away:
+Once you're ready, make sure to [install the Glistix compiler to your computer](./installation.md).
+Afterwards, here's how you can start working on a new Glistix project straight away:

 1. Use the `glistix new NAME` command to create a new Glistix project.
     - This command will set (almost) everything up for you, including initialize a Git repository, initialize the project structure (`gleam.toml`, `src/`, `test/` etc.), prepare essential `*.nix` files, and even clone Glistix's standard library to `external/stdlib` as a Git submodule (this is a workaround which is currently needed while we don't have Git dependencies!).